USS Hickox: 1951–1957

 Hickox recommissioned 19 May 1951, following the outbreak of the Korea War that accelerated the need for seapower.
 She arrived Newport, Rhode Island, her new home port, 13 October to join the Atlantic Fleet.
 After tactical exercises along the coast and in the Caribbean, she and the other destroyers of Destroyer Squadron 20 (DesRon 20) sailed 6 September on what was to become an around-the-world cruise.
 Hickox spent two winter months on duty off Korea screening the fast carriers of Task Force 77, furnishing gunfire support, and patrolling along the peninsula.
 She and her sister ships returned to Newport in April 1953 via Singapore, Calcutta, Ceylon, Naples, and Gibraltar to terminate their 7½-month cruise.
 Further exercises occupied her until 8 September 1954, when Hickox sailed for a 5-month cruise to Northern and Mediterranean Europe.
 NATO and fleet maneuvers as well as good-will visits consumed most of Hickox's tour, see inset pics.
 Returning to the States 7 February 1955, Hickox made one more Mediterranean cruise in the summer of 1957 during which she stood by in the eastern Mediterranean to prevent further unrest and bloodshed in the wake of an attempted coup against King Hussein of Jordan.
 Returning to the States 30 August, Hickox sailed to Philadelphia, Pennsylvania two weeks later and decommissioned there to join the Atlantic Reserve Fleet 20 December 1957.

-ROKS Pusan
+ROKS Busan

-Hickox was transferred to South Korea 15 November 1968, where she served in the Republic of Korea Navy as ROKS Pusan, named after the city of Pusan.
+Hickox was transferred to South Korea 15 November 1968, where she served in the Republic of Korea Navy as ROKS Busan, named after the city of Busan.